Here’s How to Get Paid to Go on a Scavenger Hunt Around Town

 This is one of Nguyen’s favorite ways to earn points.
 For him, it feels like a game — a challenge.
 Sometimes he even wanders the aisles of Target with a friend and scans items along the way.

 He’s also noticed a budding Shopkick community since he’s started using the app.
-Some users will leave items’ barcodes turned outward, toward the aisle, making it easy for other users to scan.
+Some users will leave items’ barcodes turned toward the aisle, making it easy for other users to scan.

 And then there’s the occasional weird instance when two Shopkick users meet in an aisle.

-Nguyen recently ran into an elderly couple when he was scanning a bag of dog food.
+Nguyen once ran into an elderly couple when he was scanning a bag of dog food.
 The separate parties looked at each other then smiled when they realized they were both in the aisle for the same reason.

 Just take a photo of the receipt.
 You know, just for kicks.